skypjack/entt/docs/md/entity.md

 The `component_traits` class template takes care of _extracting_ the properties from the supplied type.<br/>
-Plus, it is _sfinae-friendly_ and also supports feature-based specializations.
+Plus, it can be specialized and constrained with a concept to further customize it on a per type or per feature basis.

 ## Empty type optimization